 Economics is all around us.
 Each person makes what might seem to be small and insignificant economic decisions, but when aggregated, these decisions are likely to have consequences that the original decision maker may not have considered.
-Economics therefore tries to explain the underlying factors that affect decision making and analyses and evaluates the short-run and long-run consequences of these decisions.
-Given the complex nature of the human mind and the infinite number of interactions that could take place, it is not surprising that economists often make mistakes with their predictions.
-One would hope that your on-going economics education will give you a better understanding of both the costs and benefits associated with your own decision making, as well as more insight into the different perspectives that can be held on what might at first appear to be one-sided issues.
+Economics therefore tries to explain the underlying factors that affect decision making, and analyses and evaluates the short-run and long-run consequences of these decisions.
+For example, one would hope that your on-going economics education will give you a better understanding of both the costs and benefits associated with your own decision making, as well as more insight into the different perspectives that can be held on various issues involving economic decision making.